As a 43-year-old woman, I wanted an adventure so I went to Iran solo

 "[But] all these questions and feelings of uneasiness left me as soon as I arrived.
 I met a beautiful Iranian woman on the flight from Dubai and she told me about life in modern Iran.
 Once I landed, I had no worries.
 Not one."

 So, why go there?
 "I wanted to visit a different place, I wanted an adventure."
 For 12 days she visited the lone women of Intrepid Travel.
-She visited Shiraz, Esfahan, Tehran.
+She visited Shiraz, Esfahan, and Tehran.
 From there, she took a night train to Yazd for a stay in a village in Fars province before returning to Shiraz.
 In other words, an adventure.

 Lorena could not believe the culture she had discovered.